tansive/tansive/CONTRIBUTING.md

 # Contributing to Tansive

 First of all — **thank you** for your interest in contributing!
-Tansive is an open-source project built with care by a solo founder, and your ideas, feedback, and contributions are very welcome.
+Tansive is an open-source project, and your ideas, feedback, and contributions are very welcome.

 ---